58% of people living with bipolar disorder quit working outside their homes, according to the Depression and Bipolar Support Alliance.

 What workplace environment do you need?

 Many people with bipolar disorder find that high levels of stress can induce manic and depressive moods.
-It can be helpful to find work in low-stress environments with supportive colleagues.
+It can be helpful to find work in low stress work environments with supportive co-workers.

 What kind of schedule and structure suits you?